NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Unblockable
   - Comes out faster on hit
   - Grabbable on landing
+- 6A
-- 6A teleports behind the opponent no matter the range, when done in a string it does vanilla teleport with quicker action
+  - Teleports behind the opponent no matter the range
+  - When done in a string it does vanilla teleport with quicker action
 - 6A(A) hitbox disappears three frames sooner
 - 2A
   - Has slightly more lift